 In my last post, I discussed the common causes of issues with the primary shoulder shrugging muscle, the levator scapula.
-If you do suffer from upper back/shoulder/neck tension, try one of these techniques to address the tension and asymmetry that can manifest from daily stressors or your instrument of choice.
+If you do suffer from upper back/shoulder/neck tension, try one of these muscle pain treatment techniques to address the tension and asymmetry that can manifest from daily stressors or your instrument of choice.
 Whether or not you’re a musician, any one-sided activity, including carrying purses and bags, can create asymmetry in the levator scapula.

 Observation and retraining: For upper string players, working with an Alexander Technique teacher, Feldenkrais teacher, body mapping instructor, or other somatic practitioner can help one find more freedom with one’s instrument, but also tweak the setup to better suit the individual’s body.
 There are a myriad of ergonomic products being developed to improve instrumental setup and alignment for all musicians.